PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 </details>

 ### 3.18.2.
-Update App2 Spoke VPC for OB/EW routing with TGW
+Update Spoke2 VPC for OB/EW routing with TGW

-- First investigate `ps-lab-app2_spoke_vpc` Route Tables in the VPC Dashboard and try to identify and fix what is missing.
+- First investigate `spoke2-app-vpc` Route Tables in the VPC Dashboard and try to identify and fix what is missing.
 Refer to the diagram for guidance.

 - **To verify your solution (or shortcut!), expand below for specific steps**

 <details>
   <summary style="color:red">Expand For Specific Steps</summary>

-- Nothing is missing for `ps-lab-app2_spoke_vpc`!
+- Nothing is missing for `spoke2-app-vpc`!
 Web1 and Web2 Route Tables already have routes to TGW.

 </details>